Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Ergodicity of SDEs driven by fBm

 \section{Ergodicity of SDEs driven by fBm}

 The aim of this section is to use the preceding results in order to obtain ergodicity results for stochastic differential equations driven by fractional Brownian motion.
-In order to do this, we make use of the abstract framework introduced in \cite{Hair:05} and further refined in \cite{Hair:Ohas:07,Hair:09}.
-This allows to introduce a notion of a ``strong Feller property'' for a large class of equations driven by non-white noise, together with a corresponding version of the Doob-Khasminski theorem, stating that the strong Feller property, combined with a form of topological irreducibility and a quasi-Markovian property, is sufficient to deduce the uniqueness of an ``invariant measure'' in a suitable sense.
+In order to do this, we make use of the abstract framework introduced in~\cite{Hair05} and further refined in~\cite{HairOhas07,Hair09}.
+This allows us to introduce a notion of a ``strong Feller property'' for a large class of equations driven by nonwhite noise, together with a corresponding version of the Doob--Khasminskii theorem, stating that the strong Feller property, combined with a form of topological irreducibility and a quasi-Markovian property, is sufficient to deduce the uniqueness of an ``invariant measure'' in a suitable sense.

-In order to use this framework, we view solutions to \eref{eqn:SDErpi} as a \textit{discrete-time} Markov process on a space of the type $\CW \times \R^n$, where $\CW$ contains all the information about the driving noise $X$ required to solve \eref{eqn:SDErpi} over a (fixed) time interval $1$ and to predict the law of its future evolution.
-In our case, it is natural to choose $\CW$ to be of the form \begin{equ} \CW = \CW_- \oplus \CW_+\;, \end{equ} where $\CW_-$ contains the ``past'' of the driving noise up to time $0$, and $\CW_+$ contains the noise between times $0$ and $1$.
-The reason for splitting our space explicitly into two parts is that in order to be able to give a meaning to solutions to \eref{eqn:SDErpi}, we consider the driving noise as a rough path, i.e.\ we choose $\CW_+ = \CD_g^\gamma([0,1],\R^d)$ for some $\gamma \in ({1\over 3},H)$.
+In order to use this framework, we view solutions to (\ref{eqnSDErpi}) as a \textit{discrete-time} Markov process on a space of the type $\CW\times\R^n$, where $\CW$ contains all the information about the driving noise $X$ required to solve (\ref{eqnSDErpi}) over a (fixed) time interval~$1$ and to predict the law of its future evolution.
+In our case, it is natural to choose $\CW$ to be of the form

+where $\CW_-$ contains the ``past'' of the driving noise up to time $0$, and $\CW_+$ contains the noise between times $0$ and $1$.
+The reason for splitting our space explicitly into two parts is that in order to be able to give a meaning to solutions to (\ref{eqnSDErpi}), we consider the driving noise as a rough path; that is, we choose $\CW _+ = \CD_g^\gamma([0,1],\R^d)$ for some $\gamma\in(\frac{1}{ 3},H)$.
 (Recall that $\CD_g^\gamma$ is the closure of the set of lifts of smooth functions in $\CD^\gamma$.)

-On the other hand, in order to recover the conditional law of fractional Brownian motion given its past, iterated integrals are not needed and it is sufficient to retain information about the path itself.
-Therefore, it makes sense to choose $\CW_-$ in a way similar to \cite{Hair:05}, namely we choose $\CW_- = \CW_\gamma$ for some $\gamma < H$, where $\CW_\gamma$ was defined in \eref{noisespace}.
-Denote as before by $\mathbb{P}_-$ the measure on $\CW_\gamma$ such that the canonical process is a fractional Brownian motion with Hurst parameter $H$ under $\bbP_-$.
+On the other hand, in order to recover the conditional law of fractional Brownian motion given its past, iterated integrals are not needed, and it is sufficient to retain information about the path itself.
+Therefore, it makes sense to choose $\CW_-$ in a way \vadjust{\goodbreak}similar to~\cite{Hair05}; namely, we choose $\CW_- = \CW_\gamma$ for some $\gamma< H$, where $\CW _\gamma$ was defined in (\ref{noisespace}).
+Denote as before by $\mathbb{P}_-$ the measure on $\CW_\gamma$ such that the canonical process is a fractional Brownian motion with Hurst parameter $H$ under~$\bbP_-$.